 Decline in the price of the oil has resulted in reduced farmer interest in distilling it.
 This could lead to low volumes being produced in the upcoming season.
 The new production season is about to commence.
 An increase in market interest for the product will help increase the price.

 GERANIUM OIL

-is low demand for it in the market.
+The market for geranium oil is small.
+There is low demand for it in the market.

 WINTERGREEN OIL